puppy sleep

 Calm

 Want to know what I did to relax this hyper dog?
 To get the exact program, work through the first book in the Essential Skills for a Brilliant Family Dog series: Calm Down!
-Step-by-Step to a Calm, Relaxed, and Brilliant Family Dog It’s free at all e-book stores, and also available in paperback online and you can order it from any good bookshop.
+Step-by-Step to a Calm, Relaxed, and Brilliant Family Dog It's available in ebook, paperback and audiobook online and in all good bookshops and libraries.
 Quite apart from the usefulness of this skill for any dog, anywhere, if you have a reactive dog it will hugely benefit him.

 Be aware that teaching calm and relaxation is not teaching a stay exercise with the traditional stern shouting and finger-waving!
 (Although, curiously, you will get a solid stay as a result.)